marcosmerida/Capstone-Project/README.md

 - Open index.html in browser

 ## Getting Started
-- Index.html is the main marke up that will show as the first page in the browser .
+- Index.html is the main file that will show as the first page in the browser.
-- In styles folder you will find the css files that contain all applicated designing on this project .
+- In the styles folder, you will find the CSS files that contain all applicable designs on this project.
-- resources folder contain most of pictures that has been in use for this project
+- resources folder contains most of the pictures that have been in use for this project.

 ### Prerequisites